Abdulrahmansadek/Airbnb-marketplace/README.md

 - homepage where is 2 categories apartments and houses.
 - the category page
 - offers page
-- sign in page
+- sign-in page
 - sign up page
-- forgete password page
+- forget the password page
 - about page
  ## Must have
 - [x] the app should have 2 categories one for rent and the other for sale.
-- [x] you can review the offers and see how mutch the discount price.
+- [x] you can review the offers and see how much the discount price.
-- [x] there is map locate the place of the house or apartment .
+- [x] there is a map locate the place of the house or apartment.
-- [x] the user can add new listing  only if he is a member .
+- [x] the user can add a new listing only if he is a member.
-- [x] the user able to sign in by email.
+- [x] the user is able to sign in by email.
-- [x] user review the app if he is signed in .
+- [x] user reviews the app if he is signed in.

 ## nice to have
-- possibility to search for appartments by location
+- possibility to search for apartments by location
 - change profile details
-- possibility to add listing
+- possibility to add a listing

  ## to start the up
- simply clone it , open it  npm install and finally npm start 😊
+ simply clone it, open it npm install, and finally npm start 😊

  ## demo
  <a href='https://loving-varahamihira-45d183.netlify.app'> Demo </a>